Duke Blue Devils football: David Cutcliffe era (2008–2021)

 In December 2007, Tennessee offensive coordinator and former Ole Miss head coach David Cutcliffe was hired as Duke's 22nd head football coach.

 Cutcliffe's hire marked the beginning of a new era for Duke football as the school's administration sought to return the football program to respectability after decades of irrelevance.
-The program used the slogans "It's A Whole New Ball Game" and "Dawn Of A New Day" to promote the team after Cutcliffe's hire to indicate a different direction for the team.
+The program used the slogans "It's A Whole New Ball Game" and "Dawn Of A New Day" to promote the team after Cutcliffe's hire to indicate a different direction for Duke football.

 Duke went 4–8 in 2008 and 5–7 in 2009, the closest the school had come to bowl eligibility since 1994.
 Cutcliffe fielded back-to-back 3–9 seasons in 2010 and 2011.
 Duke's 2012 team became bowl eligible for the first time since 1994, finishing the season with a 6–7 record.

 Duke's 2013 season was a break-out year, as the Blue Devils have continued to cross off many of their infamous losing streaks.
 On October 26, 2013, Duke achieved its first win over a ranked team since 1994 with a 13–10 victory over No. 14 Virginia Tech.
 That win over Virginia Tech was also Duke's first road win over a ranked team since 1971.
 The Blue Devils achieved their first winning season since 1994 with a 38–20 home victory over in-state rival NC State, and Duke appeared in the AP Poll for the first time since 1994, listed at No. 25 with a record of 8–2.
 With a 27–25 win over North Carolina on November 30, 2013, Duke locked up their first 10-win season in school history, the Coastal Division title, and a spot in the 2013 ACC Championship Game against Florida State, during which time Duke was ranked No. 20.
 The Blue Devils lost that game to the Seminoles, the eventual national champions, by a score of 45–7.
 David Cutcliffe received the Walter Camp Coach of the Year award in 2013.

 Duke finished 9–4 in 2014.
 2015 would see the Blue Devils finish 8–5 and earn their first bowl victory since 1961, defeating Indiana in the Pinstripe Bowl.
 2015 also marked the beginning of a $100 million renovation project to Wallace Wade Stadium.

 Cutcliffe's Blue Devils struggled to a 4–8 record in 2016, though they did earn notable wins over Notre Dame and rival North Carolina.
 Duke finished 7–6 in 2017.